nishanthshastry/Reasoning-Using-Link-Prediction---Mini-Project/README.md

 1. **TFIDF** - Term Frequency Inverse Document Frequency
 2. **Cosine Similarity**

-## Steps to execute the codes (and understand the working of the project with the concepts used) -
+## Steps to execute (and understand the working of the project with the concepts used) -

 1. Download the _*'.json'*_ files.
 2. Run the _*'dataset_formation.py'*_ file.